NewbieTed/QuickFolds/README.md

 # 🌟 QuickFolds

 Welcome to **QuickFolds**, an innovative web application designed for origami enthusiasts!
 QuickFolds allows creators to animate their origami folding sequences effortlessly—no need for complex 3D software like Blender or Maya.
-Share your designs with the community using a sleek, step-by-step visualization process.
+Share your designs with the community using a sleek, step-by-step animated visualizer.

 ---

 ## 📖 Project Overview

 ### ✨ What is QuickFolds?
 QuickFolds is a web-based platform tailored for origami artists who want to create and share folding animations.
 Instead of relying on static paper instructions or obstructed video tutorials, users can generate smooth digital animations with simple Mountain and Valley folds.
-The intuitive interface ensures that anyone can get started with minimal learning curve.
+The intuitive interface ensures that anyone can get started with a minimal learning curve.

 ### 🏗️ Core Technologies
 - **Frontend:** HTML, CSS, JavaScript, Three.js, Vite